ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IElementSpherical.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.right_ascension`
+              - Defined as the angle from the X axis to the projection of the satellite position vector in the equatorial plane measured as positive in the direction of the Y axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.declination`
+              - Defined as the angle between the satellite position vector and the inertial equatorial plane measured as positive toward the positive inertial Z axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.radius_magnitude`
+              - Gets or sets the magnitude of the satellite position vector.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.horizontal_flight_path_angle`
+              - Horizontal (Hor FPA) or vertical (Ver FPA) flight path angle.
+The angle between the velocity vector and the radius vector (vertical) or the complement of this angle (horizontal).
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.velocity_azimuth`
+              - Gets or sets the angle in the satellite local horizontal plane between the projection of the velocity vector onto this plane and the local north direction measured as positive in the clockwise direction.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.velocity_magnitude`
+              - Gets or sets the magnitude of the velocity vector.
+Uses Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSpherical.vertical_flight_path_angle`
+              - Horizontal (Hor FPA) or vertical (Ver FPA) flight path angle.
+The angle between the velocity vector and the radius vector (vertical) or the complement of this angle (horizontal).
+Uses Angle Dimension.

 Import detail